josegarciav/josegarciav.github.io/_pages/cv.md

     * Built counterfactual price model (LightGBM) to simulate competitor brand prices as if they were an HP brand, to use as confounders in a demand elasticity model.

-* 2024-2025: LLM Engineer
+* 2024-2025: LLM Engineer, Post-training
   * [Invisible Technologies](https://www.invisible.co/)
   * Duties included:
-    * Engineer and curate high-quality datasets to fine-tune large language models (LLMs) for expert-level performance in specialized domains, with emphasis on mathematics, multi-step logical reasoning, and research-intensive tasks.
+    * Executed advanced post-training workflows, including Supervised Fine-Tuning (SFT) and Reinforcement Learning from Human Feedback (RLHF), to optimize model reasoning and alignment.
-    * Developed Chain-of-Thought (CoT) mathematical reasoning prompts to strengthen model abilities in stepwise problem-solving, multi-hop inference, and inductive logic.
+    * Developed complex evaluation datasets including Chain-of-Thought (CoT) mathematical reasoning prompts and benchmarks to measure model performance in specialized domains, ensuring high-fidelity outputs for frontier LLM providers.
-    * Designed adversarial prompts to surface model failure modes in complex tasks, collected source-verified corrections, and built supervised fine-tuning datasets to reduce hallucination rates.
+    * Collaborated on the implementation of reward modeling and preference-based optimization (DPO/PPO) to refine model behavior, safety guardrails, and surface model failure modes in complex tasks.

 * 2023-2024: Data Scientist, Promotion Optimization (BEES)
   * [AB InBev](https://www.ab-inbev.com/)
   * Duties included:
-    * Collaborated with regional LATAM team on a promotion (pricing) optimization algorithm, improving key metrics like ROI, investment, and coverage across various promotional strategies (combos, stepped, among others).
+    * Collaborated on a promotion (pricing) optimization algorithm, improving key metrics like ROI, investment, and coverage across various promotional strategies (combos, stepped, among others).
       * This involved modeling demand elasticity with a log-log model (XGBoost), optimizing for a chosen metric with cubic splines, rank suggested order arrangements in combos, among other dynamic phases.
     * Optimized ROI by 48% in A/B test promotional experiments in the market of Panama, over a period of 8 months.
     * Developed an algorithm targeting first-time purchasers, optimizing discount allocation and saving on budget.